Stuycs-K/project03-final-9-lid-hea-jiangj/DEVLOG.md

 ### 2024-01-05 - Brief description
 CW: sorted out server and client communication stuff. started working on forum reading and sorting alphabetically.
-HW: cleaned up code and got server to send post menu to the client instantly
+HW: cleaned up code and got server to send post menu to the client instantly, started working on replies, made a file_to_string method for faster communication from server to client

 ## Player 2: Derek Li